qs/cryptomess/README.md

 cryptomess
 ==========

-GAE service for crypto messages, uses AES
+GAE service for exchenging encrypted messages, uses AES.
+You can use it at [cryptomess.appspot.com](http://cryptomess.appspot.com/).